datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 Enable or disable the [Edge Policy Console](../../using/edge-policy-console) and `/ambassador/v0/diag/` endpoints.

-- Both the API Gateway and the Edge Stack provide low-level diagnostics at `/ambassador/v0/diag/`.
+- Both $OSSproductName$ and $AESproductName$ provide low-level diagnostics at `/ambassador/v0/diag/`.
-- The Ambassador Edge Stack also provides the higher-level Edge Policy Console at `/edge_stack/admin/`.
+- $AESproductName$ also provides the higher-level Edge Policy Console at `/edge_stack/admin/`.

 By default, both services are enabled.